vishvamitra4/hotel_management/readme.md

 Date : 08/10/2024

-1. Every Hotel have its own page.
+1. Every Hotel have its own page. [✅]
-2. Admin have access for updating the hotel.
+2. Admin have access for updating the hotel. [✅]
-3. User Detail View/ Admin Detail view
+3. User Detail View/ Admin Detail view [✅]
-4. Update User detail and Admin its detail.
+4. Update User detail and Admin its detail. [✅]
 5. All User Will show to admin.
-6. All Booking portals to admin
-7. Admin can block a particular user...
+6. Admin cal also disable a particular user